Kernock Park Plants

 In 2011, Kernock Park Plants had its first solar PV system installed by Mypower.
-9.87kW in size, generating an estimated 9,034kWh of electricity per annum at a capital cost around £34,000.
+It was 9.87kW in size, generating an estimated 9,034kWh of electricity per annum at a capital cost of around £34,000.
 Kernock Plants certainly saw the benefits provided by their own solar PV system, and invested again in 2013 with another 9.87kWp system, followed by a much larger 100kW system in 2014.

 Key facts and predictions

 Figures represent September 2019 Post-FiT subsidy rates